AbdelLoughlam/FaceID---PFE-project-/README.md

 # face_recognition (pfe)
-Face recognition and identification using opencv,imutils,scikit-learn,etc implemented in django
+Face recognition and identification using opencv, imutils, scikit-learn, etc implemented in django

 ## To run locally